eslamembaby4/syntra-website/REFINERIES_QUICK_START.md

 ## What the Filter Does

-**"Show All Refineries"** - Shows all 22 facilities
+**"Show All Refineries"** - Shows all 31 facilities from the Government of Canada dataset

-**"Al, Co, Cu, Ni, Li Only"** - Removes these 3:
+**"Al, Co, Cu, Ni, Li Only"** - Filters to 18 facilities processing priority minerals:
-- Brunswick Lead Smelter (Lead, Zinc)
-- CEZinc Valleyfield (Zinc)
-- Fort McMurray Oil Sands (Vanadium, Titanium, REE)

-Result: 19 refineries that process Aluminum, Cobalt, Copper, Nickel, or Lithium
+- Keeps: Aluminum, Cobalt, Copper, Nickel, Lithium
+- Removes 13 facilities: Iron, Uranium, Zinc, Lead, Silicon, Titanium, Magnesium, and specialty metals

+Result: 18 refineries focused on clean energy and battery materials

 ## Files Created